A lesson in packing lightly.

 Clearly, 95 litres worth of backpack is overkill for most; hikers can typically squeeze their belongings into a 50-70L bag.
 I highly recommend hiking poles, a 3L water bladder and an emergency beacon of a trail of this remoteness.

-My compact cooking setup included a pot, bowl/lid/mug, knife/fork/spoon and everything I needed to connect and cook with camp fuel combined in a handy pouch.
-I finished with several half-full canisters, but, better safe than sorry.
+My compact cooking setup included a pot, a bowl/lid/mug, a knife/fork/spoon and everything I needed to cook with combined in one handy pouch.
+Regrettably, I finished with several half-full canisters, but, better safe than sorry.

 While I didn’t use all of my first aid items, I’m glad I had them on standby.
 Bugs bites, blisters, burns, cuts, scrapes and irritable inner-leg chafes are all part and parcel of the trail adventure.